haxtra/kvstore-sqlite/README.md

     - NaN, Infinity become nulls
     - no circular references
     - if data is not jsonable, it will throw
-- you have to initialize the table yourself, use the `schema.sql` file

 ## Usage